 “The key to a fantastic team is hiring people who are naturally good at what you’re not.”
 (Click here to tweet this.)

-At Client Attraction, we’ve become so much better in our hiring effectiveness.
+At The Leveraged Business, we’ve become so much better in our hiring effectiveness.
 Whether you’re thinking about hiring your very first virtual assistant (at one point, I had nine virtual assistants) or your very first in-person employee, I’ve got 4 important tips to share with you in this week’s video.

 1. Identify everything you’re still doing yourself that is outside of your genius work—your unique brilliance.
 Write it all down.
 Are you still doing your own scheduling or order processing?
 Are you still doing your own filing and making copies?
 Identify everything that you’re still doing in your business that really doesn’t generate revenue for your business.